batuberksahin/ezel-quotes/README.md

 # ezel-quotes
-List of quote of best series in the world, ezel
+List of quote of the best series in the world, ezel